 If you don’t have an extra $550 in your budget but still want to earn big on dining and travel, the no-fee Uber Visa Card may be the better choice.

 Chase Sapphire Reserve® altered one cardholder perk in January – the lucrative 100,000-point-bonus signup offer.
-After less than a year on the market, Chase cut back a 100,000-point Ultimate Rewards bonus after spending $4,000 within three months to just Earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+After less than a year on the market, Chase cut back a 100,000-point Ultimate Rewards bonus after spending $4,000 within three months — new applicants can earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.

-It’s important to note the Chase Sapphire Reserve® does offer other traveler perks, such as $300 in statement credits for travel reimbursements per year, a $100 statement credit for applying for Global Entry or TSA PreCheck, and several travel protection benefits.
-If you use those perks, it may be worth it to you to pay the beefy annual fee for the Chase Sapphire Reserve®.
+It’s important to note the Chase Sapphire Reserve® does offer other traveler benefits, such as $300 in statement credits for travel reimbursements per year, a $100 statement credit for applying for Global Entry or TSA PreCheck, and several travel protection benefits.
+If you use those benefits, it may be worth it to you to pay the beefy annual fee for the Chase Sapphire Reserve®.